 Visitors from Norway can access medically necessary healthcare using a valid Norwegian passport.

-If you're a resident of Iceland, Norway, Liechtenstein or Switzerland and your visit began before but ends after 31 December 2020, you can continue to use your EHIC to access healthcare until the end of your visit to the UK.
+If you're a resident of Iceland, Norway or Liechtenstein and your visit began before, but ends after, 31 December 2020, you can continue to use your EHIC to access healthcare until the end of your visit to the UK.

-From 1 January 2021, most visitors from Iceland, Liechtenstein and Switzerland may need to pay for NHS healthcare.
+From 1 January 2021, most visitors from Iceland and Liechtenstein may need to pay for NHS healthcare.
 Any treatment that you have to pay for will be charged at 150% of the national NHS rate.

-If you're a UK national who moved to Norway, Iceland, Liechtenstein or Switzerland before 31 December 2020, you can continue to use your EHIC or a PRC in the UK.
+If you're a UK national who moved to the EU, Norway, Iceland, Liechtenstein or Switzerland before 31 December 2020, you can continue to use your EHIC or a PRC in the UK.

 You'll need to make all the necessary arrangements yourself in advance.
 Planned treatment is not covered by the EHIC.
 If you do not have valid documentation, you'll be charged for treatment.
 You'll need to arrange an S2 form from the relevant organisation in your home country before you travel to England.